-While we are optimistic that we will have enough capital to sustain operations through to the generation of positive cash flow in 2020, actual cash requirements may differ from projections and will depend on many factors, including, but not limited to:
+Actual cash requirements may differ from projections and will depend on many factors, including, but not limited to:

-- the success of our U.S. direct commercialization of DEXYCU for the treatment of postoperative ocular inflammation including, among other things, patient and physician acceptance of DEXYCU and our ability to obtain adequate coverage and reimbursement for DEXYCU; - the success of our U.S. direct commercialization of YUTIQ for the treatment of non-infectious uveitis affecting the posterior segment of the eye including, among other things, patient and physician acceptance of YUTIQ and our ability to obtain adequate coverage and reimbursement for YUTIQ;
+- the success of our U.S. direct commercialization of DEXYCU for the treatment of postoperative ocular inflammation including, among other things, patient and physician acceptance of DEXYCU and our ability to obtain adequate coverage and reimbursement for DEXYCU; - the success of our U.S. direct commercialization of YUTIQ for the treatment of non-infectious uveitis affecting the posterior segment of the eye including, among other things, patient and physician acceptance of YUTIQ and our ability to obtain adequate coverage and reimbursement for YUTIO: - the cost of commercialization activities for DEXYCU and YUTIQ, including product manufacturing, marketing, sales and distribution; - whether and to what extent we internally fund, whether and when we initiate, and how we conduct other product development programs; - payments we receive under any new collaboration agreements; - whether and when we are able to enter into strategic arrangements for our products or product candidates and the nature of those arrangements; - whether and when we acquire new technologies, products or businesses;

-- the cost of commercialization activities for DEXYCU and YUTIQ, including product manufacturing, marketing, sales and distribution; - · whether and to what extent we internally fund, whether and when we initiate, and how we conduct other product development programs; - payments we receive under any new collaboration agreements; - whether and when we are able to enter into strategic arrangements for our products or product candidates and the nature of those arrangements; - whether and when we acquire new technologies, products or businesses; - · the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing any patent claims; and - changes in our operating plan, resulting in increases or decreases in our need for capital.
+- the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing any patent claims; and - continued real world efficacy and safety results in line with or better than our products labels. - changes in our operating plan, resulting in increases or decreases in our need for capital.